adeep/bitwarden_reddit/cannot_login.md

   If you _do_ receive an email message, you either remembered the email incorrectly, or someone (a malicious family member?) has deleted it.
   If you inadvertently created a new vault, please consider [deleting it](https://bitwarden.com/help/forgot-master-password/) now.)

+> For the email address, Bitwarden doesn't care whether you use lower case letters or upper-case letters,
+> so whether you try to login with example@example.com or EXAMPLE@EXAMPLE.COM – both should work exactly the
+> same.
+This is not true for the master password!

+_Check your master password_

 * _Verify your email address and master password_
   by referring to your [emergency sheet](https://github.com/djasonpenney/bitwarden_reddit/blob/main/emergency_kit.md).
 * Did you set a "master password hint"?
 If so, it's time to [request it](https://vault.bitwarden.com/#/hint).